GSA/ITDB-schema/README.md

 Below you will find documentation outlining the GitHub Issue Process:
   * [Issue Work Flow](https://github.com/ombegov/ITDB-schema/blob/master/GitHubFlowChart2.jpg)
   * [Issue Review Process](https://github.com/ombegov/ITDB-schema/blob/master/GitHub_Flow-v2.jpg)

-## Contributing to the Repo

-If you are interested in making modifications to the code in our repo please fork this repo.
-Once you have implemented your changes, please do a pull request.
-Once we receive the pull request, we will review the suggested list of changes and update the status.
-Track the status of your pull request here: [Pull Requests](https://github.com/ombegov/ITDB-schema/pulls).

 ## FAQ
 ### How do I view releases/weekly changes to files?